top of page

 Email Template for Finding a High School Internship

-If you are unsure how to structure your outreach emails to potential internship providers, here is a basic template you can customize to your needs.
+If you’re unsure how to structure your outreach emails to potential internship providers, this simple template is an excellent starting point, and you can tailor it to fit your goals.

 Template for Finding an Internship